-Episode IX has already been a challenging film, with Carrie Fisher's tragic death forcing dramatic rewrites of the script.
-Matters became further complicated when director Colin Trevorrow exited the project in September 2017 amid reports Lucasfilm were unhappy with his redrafts.
+Star Wars: Episode IX has already been a challenging film, with Carrie Fisher's tragic death forcing dramatic rewrites of the script.
+Matters became further complicated when director Colin Trevorrow exited the project in September 2017 amid reports Lucasfilm was unhappy with his redrafts.
 Lucasfilm signed up J.J.
 Abrams to take over.
 A director who already launched the sequels in style with The Force Awakens, he'll now have to bring this story to a satisfying close.
 Filming wrapped on Star Wars: Episode IX in February 2019, and the film's first footage as well as its title are expected to be released at Star Wars Celebration in April 2019.

 Rian Johnson's New Star Wars Trilogy

-Lucasfilm were clearly impressed by Rian Johnson's work on The Last Jedi.
-In November, they announced that he would launch a new trilogy outside of the Skywalker Saga.
-Remarkably, Johnson's pitch didn't even include a story; he's still in the early stages of drafting a plot, so there isn't much news about this trilogy yet.
-"I’m... thinking of what’s the story going to be," Johnson explained during Episode VIII's press tour, "Who is it going to follow?
-What elements is it going to have?
-What kind of drama is in it?"
+Lucasfilm was clearly impressed by Rian Johnson's work on The Last Jedi.
+In November 2017, they announced that he would launch a new Star Wars trilogy outside of the Skywalker saga.
+Remarkably, Johnson's pitch didn't even include a story; he's still in the early stages of drafting a story, so there isn't much news about this trilogy yet.
+Given the divisiveness of The Last Jedi, though, it was rumored that Johnson's Star Wars trilogy had been canceled, but the writer-director stepped in to debunk those rumors on social media.

 Boba Fett Movie

 Boba Fett is tremendously popular among fans, almost in spite of his small on-screen role in the original trilogy.
 As such, Lucasfilm has long toyed with the idea of producing a Boba Fett spinoff.
 They signed up Josh Trank as director back in 2014, but he left the project around the release of Fantastic Four.
-It's been in limbo ever since, although in summer there were rumors Lucasfilm was attempting to breathe life into it once again.
-That was apparently confirmed in December, with reports the film has a working title of "Tin Can".
-In May 2018, it was reported James Mangold was attached to direct Boba Fett, though that wasn't confirmed by Lucasfilm.
+It has been in limbo until May 2018, when James Mangold signed up to direct Boba Fett, though that was never confirmed by Lucasfilm.
 Unfortunately, a few months following the under-performing release of Solo: A Star Wars Story, Lucasfilm halted development of the Boba Fett spinoff movie.
 If it ever does happen, it won't be anytime soon.

-In August, it was revealed Lucasfilm was beginning to actually work on an Obi-Wan Kenobi spinoff.
-The character is another popular one, and there are serious hopes Ewan McGregor will reprise the role.
-According to initial reports, Oscar-nominated director Stephen Daldry was in talks to direct, but he left the project before Solo opened.
+In August 2017, it was revealed that Lucasfilm was beginning to actually work on an Obi-Wan spinoff.
+The character is another popular one, and there were serious hopes Ewan McGregor would reprise the role.
+Oscar-nominated director Stephen Daldry was reportedly in talks to direct, but he left the project before Solo opened.
 Given that reports suggested Lucasfilm put future spinoffs in the Star Wars Story line on hold, it seems unlikely that the Obi-Wan movie will ever happen.
 But there's still hope for prequel fans, as it was recently reported Lucasfilm will produce a six-episode Obi-Wan limited series for the upcoming Disney Plus streaming service.

 Other Star Wars Films

-Lucasfilm is reportedly considering some other anthology films too, though considering that the studio put spinoff movies on hold, the following Star Wars films may no longer be in development (even at the earliest stages).
-There were rumors of a Yoda film as far back as 2013, and recent reports have suggested that idea is back on the table.
+Lucasfilm is reportedly considering other anthology films too, though considering that the studio put spinoff movies on hold, the following Star Wars films may no longer be in development (even at the earliest stages).
+There were rumors of a Yoda film as far back as 2013, and previous reports have suggested that idea is back on the table.
 There's also some evidence Lucasfilm is toying with a film centered on Jabba the Hutt.
 That would certainly be an odd choice, as the villain was portrayed as pretty unlikable back in Return of the Jedi.

-The first three Disney Star Wars movies have grossed over $4 billion in the global box office, but Solo: A Star Wars Story was their first misfire.
+The first three Disney Star Wars movies grossed over $4 billion in the global box office, but Solo: A Star Wars Story was their first misfire.
 Although there are sure to be stumbles along the way, Lucasfilm can remain confident that Star Wars is a cultural phenomenon.
 These movies will continue to perform, and wise decisions will open up whole new opportunities.
 Whether that comes through exploring the galaxy's ancient history, or stepping into the far future, the Star Wars movies will remain one of the most exciting franchises of our time.